djres88/learning/gitBranches.md

 ##1.
 Navigate to Your Directory
 ###a.
 Branching from an Existing Directory
-If you're branching off a directory that *already exists* as a repository on your local machine, all you need to do is navigate to the directory in the terminal: <$david cd [folderName]>.
+If you're branching off a directory that *already exists* as a repository on your local machine, all you need to do is navigate to the directory in the terminal: `cd [folderName]`.
 In practice, that's what you'll be doing most often.

 Otherwise, if we're working with a new directory (a new main branch), we need to create it first (see a and b).

 ###b.
 Create a New Local Directory
 On the other hand, you might want to create a new local directory.
-You do this by navigating to the directory's desired location and writing: <$david mkdir [folderName]>.
-This creates a new directory called "folderName."
+You do this by navigating to the directory's desired location and writing: `mkdir [folderName]`.
+This creates a new directory called `folderName`.

 You still need to initialize the folder as a git repository, however.
-You do this with the command **git init [folderName]**.
+You do this with the command `git init [folderName]`.
 This initializes a new repository in the folder.

 ###c.
 Alternative: Create a Repository on GitHub, then Clone to Your Local Machine
-You can also create a new repository on github and clone to your local machine using <git clone [SSH Key]>.
+You can also create a new repository on github and clone to your local machine using `git clone [SSH Key]`.
 You can find the SSH key (along with a handy copy/paste button) on the main page of the repository.
 NOTE: Before you clone the repository to your local machine, make sure you first navigate to your repository's desired location.

 ##2.
 Create a Branch